ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have achieved significant success in various tasks, yet concerns about their safety and security have emerged.
-In particular, they pose risks in generating harmful content and vulnerability to jailbreaking attacks.
-To analyze and monitor machine learning models, model-based analysis has demonstrated notable potential in stateful deep neural networks, yet suffers from scalability issues when extending to LLMs due to their vast feature spaces.
-In this paper, we propose ReGA, a model-based analysis framework with representation-guided abstraction, to safeguard LLMs against harmful prompts and generations.
-By leveraging safety-critical representations, which are low-dimensional directions emerging in hidden states that indicate safety-related concepts, ReGA effectively addresses the scalability issue when constructing the abstract model for safety modeling.
+Large Language Models (LLMs) have achieved tremendous success in various tasks, yet concerns about their safety and security have emerged.
+In particular, they pose risks of generating harmful content and are vulnerable to jailbreaking attacks, creating unaddressed security issues regarding their deployments.
+In the context of software engineering for artificial intelligence (SE4AI) techniques, model-based analysis has demonstrated notable potential for analyzing and monitoring machine learning models, particularly in stateful deep neural networks.
+However, it suffers from scalability issues when extended to LLMs due to their vast feature spaces.
+In this paper, we aim to address the scalability issue of model-based analysis techniques for safeguarding LLM-scale models.
+Motivated by the recent discovery of low-dimensional safety-critical representations that emerged in LLMs, we propose ReGA, a model-based analysis framework with Representation-Guided Abstraction, to safeguard LLMs against harmful prompts and generations.
+By leveraging safety-critical representations, which are key directions in hidden states that indicate safety-related concepts, ReGA effectively narrows the scalability gap when developing the abstract model for safety modeling.
 Our comprehensive evaluation shows that ReGA performs sufficiently well in distinguishing between safe and harmful inputs, achieving an AUROC of 0.975 at the prompt level and 0.985 at the conversation level.
 Additionally, ReGA exhibits robustness to real-world attacks and generalization across different safety perspectives, outperforming existing safeguard paradigms in terms of interpretability and scalability.
 Overall, ReGA serves as an efficient and scalable solution to enhance LLM safety by integrating representation engineering with model-based abstraction, paving the way for new paradigms to utilize software insights for AI safety.
 Our code is available at \url{https://github.com/weizeming/ReGA}.